Eldave93/Machine-Learning-in-Python-20-21/README.md

 ## GitHub File Structure

 You can also access the material directly though GitHub.
-In each of the folders you will find the following types of files:
+In each of the weekly content folders you will find the following types of files:

 - .ipynb: The Juypter Notebook used to create the slides and notes.
 - .html: The html version of the notes and exercises.
 - .slides.html: A html version of the slides.

-There are also folders for "Data" and "Images", as well as saved "Models".
+For each week, there are also subfolders for "Images" and saved "Models".

+As well as the weekly folders, there are folders for the "Data" used in the lectures and an "Extra" folder, containing additional material (most are currently unfinished).

 ## Additional Notes